Rooftop vs ground mounted solar: pros and cons

 Just like with a rooftop installation, any shade on your installation site can have a dramatic effect on how much electricity you can produce.
 If you’re thinking about going with a ground mount, take a look at your yard and make sure that there is no shade from trees, especially in the middle of the day.
 Late day or early morning sun will have less of an impact, but the middle hours of the day are when you will generate most of your electricity.

 If you have trees throwing shade on your site during those times, see if you can trim them back or even have the trees removed.

-A ground mounted solar installation with its scaffolding, racking, and solar panels weighs thousands of pound.
-In addition, the array must be able to withstand severe winds, which means the foundation must not only be able to carry the weight of the equipment plus any snow that could accumulate on top, but also be able to prevent the array from lifting up in gale force (or higher) winds due to air pressure on the backside of the panels.
+A ground mounted solar installation with its scaffolding, racking, and solar panels weighs thousands of pounds.
+The array must be able to withstand severe winds, which means the foundation must not only be able to carry the weight of the equipment plus any snow that could accumulate on top, but be able to prevent the array from lifting up in gale force (or higher) winds due to air pressure on the backside of the panels.